Pr45H4nt/socialmediaweb/README.md

 - **Logout**: Users can securely log out when done.

 ## Future Enhancements

-- **Like/Dislike System**: Implement a like/dislike feature to allow users to react to posts.
 - **Notification System**: Add notifications for new comments or interactions on user posts.
 - **Profile Customization**: Allow users to add profile pictures and bio information.